apache/incubator-gluten/docs/developers/CppCodingStyle.md

 * Use handles and RAII to manage resources automatically.
 * Immediately give the result of an explicit resource allocation to a manager object.
-* Prefer scoped objects and prefer stack objects.
+* Prefer scoped objects and stack objects.
 * Use raw pointers to denote individual objects.
 * Use `pointer + size_t` to denote array objects if you don't want to use containers.
 * A raw pointer (a `T*`) is non-owning.